6ix9ine: 2019–present: Return to music and follow-up projects

 The songs are all included on his second studio album, TattleTales, which was released on September 4, 2020.
 After the release of the album Hernandez lamented the treatment he received from music platforms Spotify and Apple Music with them not displaying that he had released a new album on the main pages of their store fronts and not including him in their playlists which are highly influential on the charts, with him explaining that he views this as the music industry using these platforms' influence to damage him as a result of him cooperating.
 In November 2020, Hernandez was profiled in a Hulu true crime documentary film, 69: The Saga of Danny Hernandez.
 While archival footage of Hernandez is featured, he was not interviewed for the film.

 On February 19, 2021, he returned with the track, "Zaza", notably throwing jabs at Lil Durk and Meek Mill, whom he has feuded with.
 The song debuted at number 90 on the Hot 100.
+Also in 2021, Wack 100 officially became his manager.

 On April 15, 2022, he released the song "Giné", throwing jabs at Lil Durk again, as well as King Von.
 The song was also released in collaboration with Giné energy drink, for which 6ix9ine made a new drink with the company.

+Hernandez's third full-length LP Leyenda Viva, his first full reggaeton album, was released as a surprise album on June 16, 2023, but neither the album nor its singles—"Bori", "Wapae", "Y Ahora", "Pa Ti", and "Dueño"—appeared on any major chart.
+He would also release his latest effort Blackballed in December without any prior announcement, and the EP would also fail to achieve any commercial or critical success.

 Artistry

 Musical style and influences

-Hernandez's music is generally categorized as hip hop, or more specifically, scream rap, hardcore hip hop, SoundCloud rap, and punk rap, often incorporating elements of drill, heavy metal, hardcore punk, grime, crunk, trap music, and reggaeton.
-He cites influences including DMX, Tupac Shakur, The Notorious B.I.G., and 50 Cent.
+Hernandez's music is generally categorized as hip-hop, or more specifically, scream rap, hardcore hip-hop, SoundCloud rap, and punk rap, often incorporating elements of drill, heavy metal, hardcore punk, grime, crunk, trap music, and reggaeton.
+Some of his favorite musical artists include rappers and metalcore bands such as DMX, Tupac Shakur, Parkway Drive, All That Remains, the Notorious B.I.G., and 50 Cent.